-Record-keeping and use of forms
+Record-keeping and use of forms 50

 1) The persons subject to due diligence shall keep records of the measures taken to establish the identity of the beneficial owners in accordance with Art.
-3(1) a).

-2) Once established, the identities of the beneficial owners referred to in Art.
-3 (1) a) and b) shall be documented using the appropriate forms in Annex 1 (Form C or T).
+3 (1) a); in the case of beneficial owners as referred to in Art.
+3 (1) a) no. 2, records of any difficulties encountered during the verification process must also be kept.

-3) The determination of the identity of recipients of distributions as referred to in Art.
-7a (2) of the Act is to be recorded using Form D as set out in Annex $2.^{44}$

-4) If the person to be recorded pursuant to Art.
+- 2) Once established, the identities of the beneficial owners referred to in Art.
+3 (1) a) and b) shall be documented using the appropriate forms in Annex 1 (Form C or T).52 - 3) The determination of the identity of recipients of distributions as referred to in Art.
+7a (2) of the Act is to be recorded using Form D as set out in Annex 2.53 - 4) If the person to be recorded pursuant to Art.
 3 (1) b) no. 1 has already died within ten years before the time a business relationship is commenced or occasional transactions are concluded, his or her identity shall be determined using a form provided by the FMA; if the person concerned died more than ten years previously it will be sufficient to identify that person in the business profile.

 Art.
-11a inserted in LGB1.
+11a inserted in LGBl.
 2015 no. 249.

 Art.
-11a subject heading amended by LGBI.
+11a subject heading amended by LGBl.
 2015 no. 250.
+50